dislersd/vue-todo/README.md

 # Vue Todo

-A Todo App with with authenticated user accounts built with VueJS
+A todo app with authenticated user accounts built with VueJS

 ## Project setup
 ```